DETAILED ACTION

 This judicial exception is not integrated into a practical application because there are no meaningful limitations that transform the exception into a patent eligible application.
 The additional elements merely amount to instructions to apply the exception using generic computer components (“a processor”, "a non-transitory computer readable recording medium”, “an information processing apparatus”—all recited at a high level of generality).
 Although they have and execute instructions to perform the abstract idea itself, this also does not serve to integrate the abstract idea into a practical application as it merely amounts to instructions to "apply it."
 (See MPEP 2106.04(d)(2) indicating mere instructions to apply an abstract idea does not amount to integrating the abstract idea into a practical application).
 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose meaningful limits on practicing the abstract idea.
 Therefore, the claims are directed to an abstract idea.

-The claims only manipulate abstract data elements into another form.
+The claims only manipulate abstract data elements as part of performing the abstract idea.
 They do not set forth improvements to another technological field or the functioning of the computer itself and instead use computer elements as tools in a conventional way to improve the functioning of the abstract idea identified above.
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 Their collective functions merely provide conventional computer implementation.
 None of the additional elements recited "offers a meaningful limitation beyond generally linking 'the use of the [method] to a particular technological environment,' that is, implementation via computers."
 Alice Corp., slip op. at 16 (citing Bilski v.
 Kappos, 561 U.S. 610, 611 (U.S. 2010)).

 At the levels of abstraction described above, the claims do not readily lend themselves to a finding that they are directed to a nonabstract idea.
 Therefore, the analysis proceeds to step 2B.
 See BASCOM Global Internet v.
 AT&T Mobility LLC, 827 F.3d 1341, 1349 (Fed.
 Cir.
 2016) ("The Enfish claims, understood in light of their specific limitations, were unambiguously directed to an improvement in computer capabilities.
 Here, in contrast, the claims and their specific limitations do not readily lend themselves to a step-one finding that they are directed to a nonabstract idea.
 We therefore defer our consideration of the specific claim limitations’ narrowing effect for step two.") (citations omitted).